JonahAragon/CaptivePortal/README.md

 # Material Captive Portal for Untangle

 Custom Material designed captive portal for Untangle firewall installations.
-This custom web design not only features a Wifi login portal, but a customized download page for clients to easily find and install your root CA.
+This custom web design not only features a Wifi login portal, but a customized download page for clients to easily find and install your root CA. It's also fully responsive for networks with any number of devices, big or small!

 ## Installation